Highly rotating viscous compressible fluids in presence of capillarity effects: Introduction

-At this point we remark that, even if we have small initial data and additional regularity for $\rho_\veps$ (uniformly in $\veps$), we are not able to extract from this any integrability property on the $u_\veps$'s.
-This is why we need to resort to the notion of ``weak'' solution developed by Bresch, Desjardins and Lin, and to test the momentum equations on $\rho_\veps\,\psi$, with $\psi\in\mc{D}\bigl([0,T]\times\Omega\bigr)$ (see Definition \ref{d:weak}).
-Therefore, in passing to the limit, problems come not only from the transport term, but also from new non-linear terms which come out in the modified weak formulation of the momentum equation.

-Let us spend a few words on the limit system (see the explicit expression in Theorems \ref{th:sing-lim} and \ref{th:alpha=0}), which will be studied in Subsection \ref{ss:constraint}.
-Both for vanishing and constant capillarity regimes, we still find that the limit velocity field $u$ is divergence-free and horizontal and depends just on the horizontal variables (in accordance with the Taylor-Proudman theorem).
-Moreover, a relation links $u$ to the limit density $r$, which can be seen as a sort of stream-function for $u$; in the instance of constant capillarity, this relation slightly changes, giving rise to a more complicated equation for $r$ (compare equations \eqref{eq:q-geo_1} and \eqref{eq:q-geo_0} below).
+Let us spend now a few words on the limit system (see the explicit expression in Theorems \ref{th:sing-lim} and \ref{th:alpha=0}), which will be studied in Subsection \ref{ss:constraint}.
+Both for vanishing and constant capillarity regimes, we still find that the limit velocity field $u$ is divergence-free and horizontal and depends just on the horizontal variables (in accordance with the Taylor-Proudman theorem); moreover, a relation links $u$ to the limit density $r$, which can still be seen as a sort of stream-function for $u$.
+In the instance of constant capillarity, this relation slightly changes, giving rise to a more complicated equation for $r$ (compare equations \eqref{eq:q-geo_1} and \eqref{eq:q-geo_0} below): indeed, a surface tension term enters into play in the singular perturbation operator, and hence in the limit equation.

-We first focus on the vanishing capillarity case, i.e. $0<\alpha\leq1$ in system \eqref{intro_eq:NSK+rot}: then, surface tension effects disappear in the limit for $\veps\ra0$, and no capillarity terms enter in the limit system.
-We will come back later to the case $0<\alpha<1$; let us now spend a few words on the choice $\alpha=1$ (treated in Section \ref{s:low-cap}).
+We first focus on the vanishing capillarity case, and more precisely on the choice $\alpha=1$ (treated in Section \ref{s:low-cap}).
 Formally, the situation is analogous to the one of paper \cite{F-G-N}, and the analysis of Feireisl, Gallagher and Novotn\'y still applies, after handling some technical points in order to adapt their arguments to the modified weak formulation.
-The main issue is the analysis of acoustic waves: also in this case, we can apply the Ruelle-Amrein-Georgescu-Enss (RAGE) theorem to prove dispersion of the components which are in the subspace orthogonal to the kernel of the singular perturbation operator.
-This is the key point in order to pass to the limit in the non-linear terms, and to prove our convergence result.
-In the end we find that the weak solutions of our system converge to a weak solution of a $2$-D quasi-geostrophic equation (see \eqref{eq:q-geo_1} below), for which we still have the uniqueness criterion established in \cite{F-G-N} and \cite{F-G-GV-N}.
+The main issue is the analysis of acoustic waves: also in this case, we can apply the RAGE theorem to prove dispersion of the components which are in the subspace orthogonal to the kernel of the singular perturbation operator.
+This is the key point in order to pass to the limit in the non-linear terms, and to get convergence.
+In the end we find (as in \cite{F-G-N}) that the weak solutions of our system tend to a weak solution of a $2$-D quasi-geostrophic equation (see \eqref{eq:q-geo_1} below).